9 Eco-Friendly Grass Alternatives

 • Few or no fertilizers, herbicides, and pesticides

-From ground covers to hardscapes, you’ve got a treasure trove of options for a beautiful, sustainable lawn.
+From groundcovers to hardscapes, you’ve got a treasure trove of options for a beautiful, sustainable lawn.

 close-up of carpet sedum ground cover

-Michele Dorsey Walfred | Flickr | CC BY 2.0
+Photo Credit: Michele Dorsey Walfred | Flickr | CC BY 2.0

-To minimize maintenance and increase biodiversity, plant a ground cover native to your area
+To minimize maintenance and increase biodiversity, plant a groundcover native to your area

-Make sure that the ground cover plant you choose isn’t invasive to your region: Ground covers like creeping Jenny and ajuga are invasive in certain states.
+Make sure that the groundcover plant you choose isn’t invasive to your region: Groundcovers like creeping Jenny and ajuga are invasive in certain states.
 Check your state’s invasive species list or contact your local Cooperative Extension office.

 • Carpet sedum (Sedum lineare), also known as stonecrop, is an evergreen, pollinator-friendly succulent that thrives in rocky areas with poor soil.
 It is heat- and drought-resistant, and it needs little to no fertilizer.

-• Creeping phlox (Phlox subulata) is a dense, flowering ground cover that thrives in sunny areas, forming a mossy mat underfoot.
+• Creeping phlox (Phlox subulata) is a dense, flowering groundcover that thrives in sunny areas, forming a mossy mat underfoot.
 It requires fertilization and needs to be watered in the heat of summer, but it resists diseases and attracts pollinators.

-Where to grow ground covers:
+Where to grow groundcovers in your yard

 ✓ Little or no watering required